COME SAILING WITH US!

 As is typical with schooners, cabins are cozy(meaning quite small), but there is room to dress, stow your gear, and get a good night's sleep.
 Each cabin has the charm of varnished wood, sinks with running water, electric lights, and reading lights at the head of each bed.

 If you are a seasoned sailor, or want to learn a little about being a sailor, aboard these schooners you are always welcome to help and become part of the crew.
 The anchor must be raised, the sails hoisted; lines coiled, made fast or slacked as the schooners tack up the bay.
 Bring a sketchpad or a journal even if you've never kept one, as you'll find there's something about sailing along the coast of Maine that makes everyone a little contemplative.
 This is not a cruise; there is no shuffleboard on the Lido deck, nor do you have to dress for dinner at the captain's table.
 This trip is often referred to as "rustic luxury".
 If you enjoy camping, this trip is tailor-made for you.
 If you don't enjoy camping, you still can find this trip very enjoyable.
 Cruises are fun; sailing is fun and...cool.
-And there is something awe-inspiring about sailing on the oldest documented merchant sailing vessel in continuous service in our country since 1871.
-You see it on the faces of the people on shore who are waving and taking photos as the Taber passes by the Rockland Breakwater Lighthouse.
+And there is something awe-inspiring about sailing on these majestic vessels, the two oldest schooners in the fleet.
+You see it on the faces of the people on shore who are waving and taking photos as they pass by.

 "This was a life-changing experience."
 Carl, Reading, PA